sarahbarron/ICT2-MoviesAPI-ReactJS/README.md

 #### **References:**

----

 - Class tutorial
 - https://react-hook-form.com/

+---

 ### **Memoization**

 I looked at memoization for my authForm as the google authentication popup menu was having performance issues it was taking a long time to load.
 However, I now feel that the problem is more to do with the firebase popup box than my react project.
-After going through the site I didn't feel there were any performance issues elsewhere so did not add the memo hook to any further pages.
+I check the rest of the project and didn't feel there were any performance issues elsewhere so did not add the memo hook to any further pages.

 #### **source code:**